cosmos/sdk-tutorials/publish-app-do/index.md

 sudo tar -xvf go1.16.5.linux-amd64.tar.gz -C /usr/local
 ```

-You will now have a directory called go in the /usr/local directory.
-Next, recursively change this directory’s owner and group to appuser:
+You will now have a directory called go in the `/usr/local` directory.
+Next, recursively change this directory’s owner and group to `appuser`:

 ```bash
 sudo chown -R appuser:appuser /usr/local/go